ArcFramework/arcframework.github.io/getting-started.md

 To install via git you should clone the `ArcFramework/plugin` repository.
 This installs the plugin boilerplate with it's dependencies including the Arc framework.

+## Where do I put my code?

+Good question.
+There are a few different approaches you could try.

+### Plugin::run() method

+Add a `run()` method to your `Plugin` class which is created in the root `app/` directory when you install the plugin boilerplate.
+This method will be automatically called when the plugin is booted, if it exists, and any typehinted parameters will be automatically injected via the service container.

+### Service Providers

+You could create service providers which you could use to bind your dependencies and bootstrap components of your plugin.